 Transforaminal Lumbar Interbody Fusion is generally used to treat back or leg pain, as well as degenerative disc disease.
 Since most TLIF procedures access the the disc through only one side of the spine, recovery time after the procedure will be shorter than with traditional fusion surgery.

 For more information on spinal surgery procedures at CSMO, please watch the explanatory videos below.
-In most cases, physical therapy is required before proceeding with spinal surgery.
-When you’re ready to discuss the right procedure to relieve your back pain, please call to schedule an appointment with Dr. Geddes.
+In most cases, physical therapy and other conservative treatments options are required before proceeding with spinal surgery.
+Call us today to discuss the right procedure to relieve your back pain – and help you achieve the best quality of life possible.

 CSMO’s spine therapy team offers advanced care for injuries or pain originating in the back, neck, shoulders or pelvis.
 Their specialized training and experience in spine-related issues help patients assess their pain, find a root cause of symptoms, and develop scientifically sound and personalized treatment plans.

 Learn more about your condition by downloading a PDF for more information.